 - Arranging, minuting and servicing a range of college meetings.

 - Contribute to the development and implementation of policy and procedures within own area of working.

 - Any other reasonable duties.

-The postholder will on occasion be required to be available in the evening and weekends to participate in College and University functions.
+The postholder will on occasion be required to be available in the evening and weekends to participate in some College functions.

 How to apply

 Please note that in submitting your application Durham University will be processing your data.
 We would ask you to consider the relevant University Privacy Statement https://www.dur.ac.uk/ig/dp/privacy/pnjobapplicants/ which provides information on the collation, storing and use of data.

 Information if you have a disability

 The University welcomes applications from disabled people.
 We are committed to ensuring fair treatment throughout the recruitment process.
 We will make adjustments to support the interview process wherever it is reasonable to do so and, where successful, adjustments will be made to support people within their role.

 If you are unable to complete your application via our recruitment system, please get in touch with us on email@example.com.